book/the_underbar/content/about/index.md

   <small>(Photo from <https://francewithvero.com/blog/le-zinc-a-french-cafe-icon/>)</small>
 </center>

-I produced the actual designed the day after, using [Inkscape](https://inkscape.org/).
+I produced the actual design the day after, using [Inkscape](https://inkscape.org/).

 The font used for the dollar sign (`$`) and underscore (`_`) characters is [Courier New Bold](https://en.wikipedia.org/wiki/Courier_(typeface)#Courier_New).